metalbear-co/mirrord/TELEMETRY.md

 ## Disabling

-Can be disabled by specifying in the mirrord config file
+Telemetry can be disabled by specifying the following in the mirrord config file:
 ```json
 {"telemetry": false}
 ```